 I didn’t learn this story all at once, but in bits and pieces as I grew older.
 I knew, from when I was a teenager on, that my grandmother had some mental health problems.
 Sometimes she forgot or refused to take her medication and suffered bouts of paranoia.
 The sort that would have her demanding that she needed to change all the locks in the house because the neighbours were sneaking in and stealing her Harlequin romance novels.

-Then at the age of 80 my grandmother had a mild stroke.
+Then at the age of 80, my grandmother had a mild stroke.
 It was such a mild stroke it slipped by unnoticed, but what it did do was again change the chemical balance in her brain so that the dosages for her medication were now off.
 She slipped into bizarre and paranoid behaviour.
 It took months for us to figure out what was actually going wrong.
-Once they realized she’d had a stroke and adjusted her medication, she was in a much more balanced state.
+Once they realised she’d had a stroke and adjusted her medication, she was in a much more balanced state.
 Again the doctors mentioned that this was likely a side effect of her earlier treatments.
-The after effects of her postpartum depression, in particular the after effects of the electroshock therapy, were to remain with my grandmother for her entire life.
+The after effects of her postpartum depression, in particular, the after effects of the electroshock therapy, were to remain with my grandmother for her entire life.

 It is a sad story, but unfortunately not an uncommon one.
 I originally thought that my grandmother must have been a very extreme case in order to have been treated as she was.
 I thought perhaps she had suffered from postpartum psychosis, a far rarer and more intense version of postpartum depression.
 I started reading up on it, and I was shocked to discover that my grandmother was far from alone.
-Though not always separated from their families for such long periods of time, many women during the 40s, 50s and 60s received electroshock therapy to help treat “nervous conditions”, a catch all phrase used to cover everything from postpartum depression to mild psychosis.
+Though not always separated from their families for such long periods of time, many women during the 40s, 50s and 60s received electroshock therapy to help treat “nervous conditions”, a catch-all phrase used to cover everything from postpartum depression to mild psychosis.
 It was a very common treatment choice for the time.

-I was aware of electroshock therapy, but thought it was something they stopped using at the turn of the century.
-After a bit of research I discovered that it actually wasn’t introduced until 1938.
+I was aware of electroshock therapy but thought it was something they stopped using at the turn of the century.
+After a bit of research, I discovered that it actually wasn’t introduced until 1938.
 The doctors who developed the treatment were even nominated for a Nobel prize.

 I was surprised and disgusted to find out that it was the popular treatment of choice in the 1950s.
 I was even further surprised to discover that electroshock therapy is still in use today.
-A CBC news article from 2008 opens with the line, “Despite protests calling for a ban in the treatment, electroshock therapy is frequently used by Canadian psychiatrists to treat severe depression.”
+A CBC news article from 2008 opens with the line, “Despite protests calling for a ban on the treatment, electroshock therapy is frequently used by Canadian psychiatrists to treat severe depression.”

-Though apparently it’s a bit different then the treatment my grandmother would have received in 1950.
-Now a days they sedate the patient, and give them a muscle relaxant, so it’s a slightly more humane experience – though overall the effect upon your brain remains the same.
+Though apparently, it’s a bit different then the treatment my grandmother would have received in 1950.
+Now a days they sedate the patient and give them a muscle relaxant, so it’s a slightly more humane experience – though overall the effect upon your brain remains the same.
 There are some differences between pioneer and modern electroshock therapy that I don’t claim to understand, such as the change over from unilateral sinusoidal current to constant current brief pulse.
 Unilateral was used by some doctors in the 1940s and early 1950s, and I don’t know if my grandmother received unilateral or constant current electroshock therapy.

 But the purpose of this article isn’t to bash electroshock therapy.
 It’s to highlight the differences in how postpartum depression is treated today vs. how it was treated in my grandmother’s time.
 In the 1950s there was no acknowledgement of postpartum depression as a valid medical condition.
-A women, like my grandmother, who had a bout of postpartum depression was described as having a “nervous condition” or “bad nerves”.
+A woman, like my grandmother, who had a bout of postpartum depression was described as having a “nervous condition” or “bad nerves”.
 All of this was hushed up and never really spoken of.

-I have my grandmother’s copy of Every Woman’s Standard Medical guide from 1948.
-The chapter on pregnancy and birth, which covers up to six weeks post-birth, makes absolutely no mention of postpartum depression, or any of the normal feelings or anxieties you may experience post-birth. .
+I have my grandmother’s copy of Every Woman’s Standard Medical Guide from 1948.
+The chapter on pregnancy and birth, which covers up to six weeks post-birth, makes absolutely no mention of postpartum depression, or any of the normal feelings or anxieties you may experience post-birth.
 There are however two entire chapters dedicated to “Nervous Tension” in women.
 When going into reasons that women develop “bad nerves” it mentions that “Arrival of a new baby may be a signal for the beginning of nervous tension in the sensitive, anxious woman.”
 Far from reassuring, it places the blame back on the woman for being too sensitive or anxious.